- Why Premier?

 We find that people can begin successful braces and orthodontic treatment at any age.
 In fact, many of our patient’s parents decide to take the plunge with braces and orthodontic treatment – with great smile results!

 This really depends on the seriousness of their issue and the types of braces you choose for them.
 A happy medium is 1-2 years.
 We suggest you keep all appointments and make sure that your child brushes and flosses properly.
 Doing these things regularly and well can sometimes shorten their time in braces.

 When you come in for a complimentary evaluation, we will determine with you the best course of orthodontic treatment, and discuss insurance and the cost of braces.
 If you decide you’d like to move forward, we can take X-rays of your child’s mouth and make an appointment to begin creating that perfect smile with braces.

 They do.
 In fact, some braces even make a fashion statement!
 We have different types of braces to offer besides traditional metal braces: speed braces, clear braces – even “invisible” braces.
 See our Orthodontic Treatment page for the different types of braces we offer.

 Different styles of braces have different application processes.
 You can plan on around 50 minutes to an hour and a half.

-At first braces may cause sores.
+Braces may cause sores at first.
 We will provide a soft piece of wax to cover a brace or wire that may be irritating your child’s mouth.
 You can also rinse their mouth with warm salt water to help the sores go away.

 To make a salt water rinse, mix ½ teaspoon of table salt in one cup of warm water.
 Stir until the salt is completely dissolved.
 Gently swish about ¼ of the cup in your mouth for 30 seconds.
 Make sure you force the water over the areas that feel sore.
 Then spit the water into the sink.
 Repeat until the entire cup is gone.